run-house/runhouse/docs/overview/clusters.rst

 Existing Clusters
 ~~~~~~~~~~~~~~~~~~
-"Existing cluster" can mean either a saved SkyCluster config, which will be brought back up if needed,
+"Existing cluster" can mean either a saved :ref:`SkyCluster` config, which will be brought back up if needed,
 or a BYO or SkyCluster that's already up.
-If you save the Cluster to Runhouse RNS, you'll be able to dispatch
+If you save the Cluster to the :ref:`Resource Name System (RNS)`,
-to it from any environment.
-Multiple users or environments can send requests to a cluster without issue, and either
+you'll be able to dispatch to it from any environment.
+Multiple users or environments can send requests to a cluster
-the OS or Ray (depending on the call to the cluster) will handle the resource contention.
+without issue, and either the OS or Ray (depending on the call to the cluster) will handle the resource contention.

 You can load an existing cluster by name from local or Runhouse RNS simply by: